rdelbem/react-weather/README.md

 ## Simple yet pretty React PWA Weather App

 Made this with ReactJS and CSS.
 Its layout is sharp and minimalistic, yet displays some pretty background imagery, that portrays the current weather condition.
-It is a geolocation based weather app and which gives three days of forecast.
+It is a geolocation based weather app, which gives three days of weather forecast.
 As this app is a PWA it can be downloaded to your device.
 Hope you like it.
 This is totaly opensource, change as you please!
 Have fun.